bobwoodcock/confluence-tables/README.md

 A module that enables interactions with tables in Confluence that are not available out of the box in the REST API.

 # installation
 Simply import the confluence_credentials module into your script.
-Either place the confluence-tables.py file in your python project's working directory, or in your PYTHONPATH directory.
+Either place the confluence-tables.py file in your python project's working directory, or in your PYTHONPATH directory, or append the directory to your system path.

 # usage
 You can pull all the tables from a Confluence page into a Pandas DataFrame by using the ingest_html method.